Max Stuart: Campaigns against death sentence

-On 22 June 1959, Father Dixon contacted Dr. Charles Duguid, who ran the Aborigines' Advancement League, to discuss Stuart's situation.
+On 22 June 1959, Father Dixon contacted Charles Duguid, who ran the Aborigines' Advancement League, to discuss Stuart's situation.
 On 27 June, a meeting of the League, university teachers, clergymen and representative of the Howard League for Penal Reform was held in Duguid's Magill home, where Dixon and Strehlow spoke to the meeting.
-It was decided to mount a campaign to keep Stuart alive, and the distribution of petitions for Commutation of sentence was arranged.
+It was decided to mount a campaign to keep Stuart alive, and the distribution of petitions for commutation of sentence was arranged.
 The meeting was mentioned in a small report in The News, an afternoon newspaper, but didn't mention the participants.
 On 30 June, the morning newspaper, The Advertiser, printed a letter expressing concern over Stuart's conviction.
 On 1 June, The News printed a small story with the headline, Petitioners Run a Race with Death.
 By now supporters and opponents of the death penalty were debating in the two newspapers' Letter to the editor sections, but there was little concern expressed over Stuart himself.

-When Dr. H. V. Evatt, federal leader of the opposition, intervened, the news was featured on the front page of the 3 July edition of The News.
+When H. V. Evatt, federal leader of the opposition, intervened, the news was featured on the front page of the 3 July edition of The News.
 The campaign so far had been for commutation, but Evatt argued for a retrial.
 Printed alongside Evatt's statement on the front page was one by the South Australian Police Association intended, it said, to inform the public "of the real facts".
 This statement claimed that Stuart was not illiterate and spoke "impeccable English".
 It also claimed that Stuart was legally classified as a white man and cited a record of offences that are not offences when committed by an Aboriginal person.
 It also recounted a trial in Darwin where Stuart had defended himself, personally cross-examined witnesses in English, and given evidence himself.
 O'Sullivan, Stuart's solicitor, wrote a reply refuting the Police Association claims; this was published the next day, citing the fact that Stuart's police record included seven convictions for "Being an Aborigine, did drink liquor", and pointing out that the President of the Police Association was Detective Sgt.
 Paul Turner, the most senior of the six policemen who had obtained Stuart's contested confession.
 The Law Society expressed outrage and stated that the Police Association statement bordered on contempt of court and would prejudice any jury hearing a future appeal.
 The Society strongly suggested the government fund a further appeal to the United Kingdom Privy Council.
 O'Sullivan was denied access to records of Stuart's trials to check the English that Turner claimed Stuart had used, and the government also refused to prevent Turner from commenting publicly on the case.
 As a result, the Sunday Mail (then a joint enterprise of The News and The Advertiser) printed prominently on its front page O'Sullivan's "suspicion" that the government was determined to hang Stuart and was supporting the Police Association in order to do so.